Primate Conservation

 - Work hands-on with wildlife orphans and vulnerable animals

-- Work with a range of species including zebra, ostrich, owls, raptors and bush babies, plus a range of domestic animals and birds
+- Work with a range of non-primate species including zebra, ostrich, owls, raptors and bush babies, plus a range of domestic animals and birds

 Behaviour enrichment: